Restaurant: History

 The Romans also had the popina, a wine bar which in addition to a variety of wines offered a limited selection of simple foods such as olives, bread, cheese, stews, sausage, and porridge.
 The popinae were known as places for the plebeians of the lower classes of Roman society to socialize.
 While some were confined to one standing room only, others had tables and stools and a few even had couches.

 Another early forerunner of the restaurant was the inn.
 Throughout the ancient world, inns were set up alongside roads to cater to people travelling between cities, offering lodging and food.
 Meals were typically served at a common table to guests.
 However, there were no menus or options to choose from.

-The Arthashastra references establishments where prepared food was sold in ancient India.
-One regulation states that "those who trade in cooked rice, liquor, and flesh" are to live in the south of the city.
-Another states that superintendents of storehouses may give surpluses of bran and flour to "those who prepare cooked rice, and rice-cakes", while a regulation involving city superintendents references "sellers of cooked flesh and cooked rice".

 Early eating establishments recognizable as restaurants in the modern sense emerged in Song dynasty China during the 11th and 12th centuries.
 In large cities, such as Kaifeng and Hangzhou, food catering establishments catered to merchants who travelled between cities.
 Probably growing out of tea houses and taverns which catered to travellers, Kaifeng's restaurants blossomed into an industry that catered to locals as well as people from other regions of China.
 As travelling merchants were not used to the local cuisine of other cities, these establishments were set up to serve dishes familiar to merchants from other parts of China.
 Such establishments were located in the entertainment districts of major cities, alongside hotels, bars, and brothels.
 The larger and more opulent of these establishments offered a dining experience similar to modern restaurant culture.
 According to a Chinese manuscript from 1126, patrons of one such establishment were greeted with a selection of pre-plated demonstration dishes which represented food options.
 Customers had their orders taken by a team of waiters who would then sing their orders to the kitchen and distribute the dishes in the exact order in which they had been ordered.

 There is a direct correlation between the growth of the restaurant businesses and institutions of theatrical stage drama, gambling and prostitution which served the burgeoning merchant middle class during the Song dynasty.
 Restaurants catered to different styles of cuisine, price brackets, and religious requirements.
 Even within a single restaurant choices were available, and people ordered the entrée from written menus.
 An account from 1275 writes of Hangzhou, the capital city for the last half of the dynasty: